Best Little Boy In The World

 Best Little Kid in the World

-Although coined by a gay man, the "Best Little Boy in the World" concept is not limited to gender, as both men and women experience societal pressure to conform to heteronormative standards (Blankenship & Stewart, 2022).
+Although coined by a gay man, the "Best Little Boy in the World," as a concept, of course, is not limited to gender, as all genders experience societal pressure to conform to heteronormative standards (Blankenship & Stewart, 2022).
 This pressure can come from different sources such as family, peers, and religious communities, and can be explicit or implicit.
 Being the best little kid in the world may be an attempt to secure acceptance and avoid rejection by parents or your broader community.
 For many people, giving in to this pressure can cause feelings of shame and inadequacy.

 In an effort to gain acceptance and avoid rejection, people may engage in people-pleasing behaviors, such as agreeing with others even when they don't want to, or become highly sensitive to criticism and rejection.
 Rejection sensitivity is common among LGBTQ+ individuals who have experienced discrimination or rejection based on their sexual orientation or gender identity (Pachankis et al., 2008).